peny/appreciation/README.md

-# Empty Backbone #
+# Appreciation #

-This is an empty project.
-There's a router, a view, a template.
-It works, it follows some best practices.
-I'll use it for bootstrapping.
+This is the front-end for our TicTail app